tillnagel/unfolding/tutorials/interactions-multitouch.md

 Besides handlers for mouse and keyboard, Unfolding provides one for [TUIO](http://www.tuio.org) cursors (fingers or other small objects).

-First, create the `TuioCursorHandler` which listens to TUIO events on the default port.
+First, download and install the [TUIO library for Processing](http://www.tuio.org/?processing).
+Then, in your sketch, initiate the `TuioCursorHandler` which listens to TUIO events on the default port.
 Then add it to the `EventDispatcher` as an handler able to broadcast map events.
 Lastly, register the map to both _pan_ and _zoom_ events.

 Now, users can drag to pan the map to a new position.
 They can pinch close to zoom in, and pinch open to zoom out.
 They can also rotate the map with two fingers, e.g. to align the map towards the user's standing position.

+	import processing.opengl.*;
+	import codeanticode.glgraphics.GLConstants;
+	import TUIO.*;
+	import de.fhpotsdam.unfolding.*;
+	import de.fhpotsdam.unfolding.events.*;
+	import de.fhpotsdam.unfolding.interactions.*;

 	UnfoldingMap map;
 	TuioCursorHandler tuioCursorHandler;